vhub-team/native-db/functions/0xC2EAE3FB8CDBED31.md

 # CAM::ANIMATED_SHAKE_SCRIPT_GLOBAL

 ## Summary
-Apply an animated shake globally to the rendered result of all active scripted cameras.
+Apply an animated shake globally to the rendered result of all active scripted cameras

 ## Parameters
 * **STRING** animDictionary: The name of the animation dictionary containing the animation to be rendered as a shake.